 Our family is a wee bit obsessed with LEGO.
-In fact, I am confident that we have LEGO than anyone we know.
+In fact, I am confident that we have more LEGO bricks than anyone we know.
 Today I am going to share my best tips on ways to save money on LEGO.
 Buying LEGO for a fraction of the price has also enabled me to share LEGO with friends and bless them, as well as stock my birthday gift stash for those last-minute birthday invitations (yes, I’ve done this more than once).

-Let me explain.
 Even though I walked in simply intending to consign some clothes, as soon as I spotted the bags of LEGO I knew I would be purchasing some.
 Enoch was with me that day, and I had him help me select a few sets his siblings would enjoy.
-I pulled out my iPhone and started typing in the numbers of the LEGO sets.
+Then I pulled out my iPhone and started typing in the numbers of the LEGO sets.
 I soon found these were selling for 60 to 75% off of retail price.
 These LEGO were in near perfect condition.
 The sets were put together and even had dust settled on them.
 Obviously, some child had put these together and displayed them on a shelf rather than play with them.
 In the end, I bought them all.
 Once I decided to take the plunge, I walked up to the store clerk and asked if I could get a discount for buying them all.
 She agreed to give me 20% off on the spot.

 Here is what I scored: